 By Roy Burner - Minister of the Gospel

 A glass cage is reflective of how fragile a peaceful setting may be if one is not tuned in to a living and viable God.
 There is an onrush of activity that pollutes such a setting which can unleash the judgmental side of God rather than His blessings from on high.
 (Comment)

 Babylon is fallen, is fallen, and is become the habitation of devils, and the hold of every foul spirit, and the cage of every unclean and hateful bird (Revelation 18:2).

 The hold of every foul spirit signifies a prison or place of confinement; a residence comparable to devils, foul spirits, hateful birds, all as beasts of prey.
 If confined they can do no harm; but if not, can bring havoc and destruction.
 A glass cage does little to contain such; unless it is hardened as that of bullet-proof glass.

 Many today; especially in heathen nations, who openly defy and persecute the church are wreaking havoc and destruction to all who testify of their love for Christ.
 Scripture tells of those who were tortured, not accepting deliverance; that they might obtain a better resurrection.

 Others had trials of cruel mocking and scourging, of chains and imprisonment (Hebrews 11:35-36).
 Many once godly nations have allowed a glass cage of confinement to be broken; unleashing every foul spirit to reap havoc and destruction upon mankind.

 In the days of the prophet Jeremiah the people had a revolting and rebellious heart (Jeremiah 5:13).
 It is appalling to what is being allowed to materialize in our own day and age.
-Nations that once had the power of God, and His blessings, to become of a nature as in the days of Jeremiah.
+Nations that once had the power of God, and His blessings, have become as in the days of Jeremiah.

 Neither say they in their heart, Let us now fear the Lord our God, that gives rain, both the former and the latter, in his season he reserves to us the appointed weeks of the harvest.
 Your iniquities have turned away these things, and your sins have withheld good things from you (Jeremiah 5:23-25).